sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-prefect.md

 - **Caching**: This feature enables a task to reflect a completed state without actually executing its defining code.
 - **Observability**: This feature allows users to monitor workflows and tasks.
 It provides insights into data pipeline performance and behavior through logging, metrics, and notifications.

-## Building data pipelines with `dlt`
+## Building data pipelines with `data_load_tool`

-`dlt` is an open-source Python library that enables the declarative loading of data sources into well-structured tables or datasets by automatically inferring and evolving schemas.
+`data_load_tool` is an open-source Python library that enables the declarative loading of data sources into well-structured tables or datasets by automatically inferring and evolving schemas.
 It simplifies the construction of data pipelines by offering functionality to support the complete extract and load process.

-### How does **`dlt`** integrate with Prefect for pipeline orchestration?
+### How does **`data_load_tool`** integrate with Prefect for pipeline orchestration?

-Here's a concise guide to orchestrating a `dlt` pipeline with Prefect using "Moving Slack data into BigQuery" as an example.
-You can find a comprehensive, step-by-step guide in the article [“Building resilient data pipelines in minutes with dlt + Prefect”,](https://www.prefect.io/blog/building-resilient-data-pipelines-in-minutes-with-dlt-prefect) and the corresponding GitHub repository [here.](https://github.com/dylanbhughes/dlt_slack_pipeline/blob/main/slack_pipeline_with_prefect.py)
+Here's a concise guide to orchestrating a `data_load_tool` pipeline with Prefect using "Moving Slack data into BigQuery" as an example.
+You can find a comprehensive, step-by-step guide in the article [“Building resilient data pipelines in minutes with data_load_tool + Prefect”,](https://www.prefect.io/blog/building-resilient-data-pipelines-in-minutes-with-dlt-prefect) and the corresponding GitHub repository [here.](https://github.com/dylanbhughes/dlt_slack_pipeline/blob/main/slack_pipeline_with_prefect.py)

 ### Here's a summary of the steps followed:

-1. Create a `dlt` pipeline.
+1. Create a `data_load_tool` pipeline.
 For detailed instructions on creating a pipeline, please refer to the [documentation](../create-a-pipeline).

 1. Add `@task` decorator to the individual functions.
     1. Here we use the `@task` decorator for the `get_users` function: